 Medical Office Administrative Specialist

 The curriculum of a medical administrative specialist certificate program is comprised of medical topics and office topics.
-Programs also usually include a medical office internship that allows students to learn hands-on about functioning in a medical office.
 Students study some basic office concepts, such as computer applications, communications and information management.
 Medical courses usually make up the bulk of the curriculum and cover topics such as:

 - Medical terminology